kubernetes/minikube/docs/contributors/releasing_minikube.md

 Create a new release based on your tag, like [this one](https://github.com/kubernetes/minikube/releases/tag/v0.2.0).

 Upload the files, and calculated checksums.

+## Update releases.json

+Send out a PR to update the release checksums at the top of `deploy/minikube/releases.json`.
+This file is used for auto-update notifications, but is not active until releases.json is copied to GCS.

 ## Upload releases.json to GCS